kosl/ihipp-examples/docs/week5.md

 ## 5.16 Exer: Riemann sum with OpenMP

-In Week 2 of this course, you have learned how to use OpenMP to parallelize parts of the code and speed up the execution.
+In Chapter 2 of this course, you have learned how to use OpenMP to parallelize parts of the code and speed up the execution.
 In this exercise, you will use this knowledge and try to speed up the calculation of the Riemann sum code from the previous step.

 Complete the following tasks: